 How Cadets "Rank Up"

-Advancement in the Civil Air Patrol Cadet Program is not automatic.
+Advancement (promotion) in the Cadet Program is not automatic.
 Cadets are expected to dedicate time and effort developing skills and knowledge in the four key areas of cadet life: Leadership, Aerospace, Fitness, and Character.
 In general, for each promotion the cadet must:

 - Pass a drill and ceremonies test